chan-andy/FlameThrower/README.md

 3. Click "Roll" to start the process:
    - The button will turn red and show "Running"
    - A status message will appear at the bottom
-   - Press ESC at any time to stop the process (WIP)

 4. Monitor the results:
    - Results are displayed in real-time
    - The process will stop automatically if thresholds are met
-   - You can manually stop the process with ESC (WIP)

 ## Configuration